Luka Majcen: Gokulam Kerala

-RoundGlass Punjab
+Punjab

 On 23 September 2022, Majcen joined another I-League side RoundGlass Punjab on a one-year deal.
 With Punjab, Majcen won the 2022–23 I-League title, his second consecutive I-League championship, and helped the team gain promotion to the Indian Super League.
 He was also named the player of the season and was the league's top scorer with 16 goals.

+Majcen made his Indian Super League debut on 23 September 2023, in their 3–1 away defeat to Mohun Bagan, in which he scored the club's first ever goal in India's top division.
+He was part of the team's historic first win in the Super League on 18 December, when Punjab defeated Chennaiyin 1–0 at home to end their ten-match winless streak.